Harthroth/cribbage-harthroth-60u/README.md

  - Pairs - 2 points each
  - Three of a Kind - 6 points
  - Four of a Kind - 12 points
+ - Nobs - Jack having the same suit as the flipped card - 2 points

 Here are some interesting card combinations